-A face with fewer wrinkles is typically considered to be a more youthful looking face.
+A face with fewer wrinkles is typically considered to be a more youthful-looking face.
 It’s something that many people desire, especially as they reach middle-age when lines begin to appear.
 So, what methods are available to reduce wrinkles?
 The conventional ones are popular, such as cosmetic surgeries or creams that claim to work.

 However, there are also alternative or natural ways to reduce the appearance of fine lines and wrinkles.
-One of these most popular alternative methods is facial massage.
+One of these most popular alternative methods is a facial massage.

 What Is a Massage?

 A massage is a natural or alternative method of treatment that involves physical manipulation of the skin such as rubbing, pressing, and kneading.
 This kind of manipulation affects the muscles, tendons, and ligaments.
 It reduces tension in the skin and adjoining tissues, improving circulation.
 The muscles are relaxed and blood flow is improved.
 Massage also increases the natural oils produced by the skin, making the skin softer.1

 What Is Facial Massage?

 A facial massage works as an exercise for the facial muscles, making the tissues firmer and bringing blood to the surface and eliminating waste.
 When performed on a regular basis, improvement in the look and the coloring of a person’s face can occur.
 A facial massage can also help with reducing stress.2

 When it comes to stopping wrinkles, they are unavoidable facial lines that appear as one gets older.
 You cannot prevent wrinkles, but you can reduce their appearance.
 In addition to eating a balanced diet and drinking a sufficient amount of water on a daily basis, a facial massage may be useful because it can restore the natural flexibility that’s lost.

 More and more, people are electing to use essential oil diffusers as an alternative to vaping.
 Essential oils are healthier, […]